 Manufacturers using this approach reduce late-stage defects, limit rework, and gain tighter control over large-part quality.
 Full-part inspection produces standardized, auditable data that supports compliance while giving engineering and quality teams confidence in every casting delivered.

-Handles complex freeform surfaces, deep features, and large spans in harsh industrial environments that are difficult or impossible to measure with traditional CMMs or other systems.
+Handles complex freeform surfaces, deep features, and large spans in harsh industrial environments that are difficult or impossible to measure with traditional CMMs.

-Provides full-field GD&T inspection rather than sparse point measurements, revealing trends, warpage, and systemic process drift via precise verification of flatness, profile, position, orientation, and datums across the entire casting.
+Provides full-field GD&T inspection revealing trends, warpage, and systemic process drift via precise verification of profile, position, and datums across the entire casting.

-Detects dimensional deviations early, before parts proceed to machining, assembly, or shipment, shifting inspection from reactive quality control to proactive process control.
+Detects dimensional deviations early, before parts proceed to machining or assembly, shifting inspection from reactive quality control to proactive process control.

 GigaScan brings clarity, consistency, and precision to large casting inspections transforming how geometry is measured, verified, and controlled at scale.